-- garlic cloves 2 to 3 cloves or use 2 teaspoons of garlic powder
+- 2 cloves garlic crushed or use 2 teaspoons of garlic powder

-- extra water for soaking green peas not needed if using fresh or frozen peas
+- extra water for soaking green peas, this is not needed if using fresh or frozen peas

 - Wash the dry green peas and soak the peas for about 6 to 7 hours or overnight for best results.
 Once the soaking is done, discard the water and wash the green peas in fresh water again, keep the soaked and washed peas aside.
 If you are using fresh or frozen green peas, you can skip the soaking part.

 - Heat the butter in a pan or pot and add the whole spices to fry - cinnamon stick, bay leaves, star anise, cardamom pods and cloves, lightly fry for a minute (keep in medium to low heat and adjust as needed).

 - Add the crushed garlic and ginger, stir fry for another minute (you may also use ginger garlic paste instead).

 - Add the green chilies and stir well.

 - Add the green peas, stir and saute for about 2 to 3 minutes until the green peas is lightly sauteed.

 - Add washed rice and mix well, stir fry for another 1 more minute.
 If needed you may add another tablespoon of oil or butter.